gsoft-inc/wl-hopper/CONTRIBUTING.md

 ### Checklist:

 - [ ] Every component should have a GlobalCssSelector that is unique to the component.
-This allows the targetting of the component in the global css file.
+This allows the targetting of the component in the global CSS file.
 ```
 export const GlobalIconCssSelector = "hop-icon";
 ```